 What is a Miniature

 The definition for this Society for a 2-dimensional work is that the perimeter of the actual art work must not exceed 40cm (eg 10cm x 10cm, or any variation of this size eg 12cm x 8cm).
-The 1/6 scale rule, that an object or person may be no more thatn 1/6 the size it is in nature, has not been adopted by the Society, but “the spirit of miniaturisation” must be maintained.
+All works must embrace “the spirit of miniaturisation”.

 A three dimensional work must not exceed 15cm in any direction, and the front cover of a miniature book must have a perimeter of no more than 40cm.
 Books should be entirely handmade by the artist.